-Hamsters are surprisingly good escape artists and sometimes they get away when they are outside of their cage or even escape from their cages and get lost.
+Hamsters are surprisingly good escape artists.
+Sometimes you lose sight of your hamster while you are playing with them outside of their cage and they may even escape from their cages and get lost.
 They can fit into tiny spaces and can disappear quickly and finding them can be tricky.
 If you are lucky, just leaving their cage door open might be enough to entice a lost hamster back home.
 But in the meantime, follow these tips to help you find a lost hamster.

 Where to Look for a Lost Hamster

-The first thing to do is to look in some common hiding places of your hamster.
-Do a thorough search as soon as possible after you've discovered you've lost your hamster while keeping in mind that your lost hamster is probably scared and will look for a secure hiding spot.
+The first thing to do is to look in some of your hamster's favorite hiding spots.
+Do a thorough search as soon as possible after you've discovered you've lost your hamster.
+Keep in mind that your lost hamster is probably scared and will look for a secure hiding spot.

 - Start your search for your hamster near their cage and move away from there.